Sbairamian/Penpot-Importer/README.md

-Troubleshooting
+TROUBLESHOOTING

-Manifest.json does not load
+ISSUE: Manifest.json does not load

 Make sure the importer server is running: